 Every day there are millions of people who end up suffering from many nagging types of back pain.
 On top of being painful, this can harm your overall daily life.
-A healthy spine is important to maintain normal, everyday activities.
+A healthy spine is crucial to maintaining normal everyday activities.
 For instance, it can cause you to miss work or prevent you from participating in social activities.
 Additionally, it could keep you from completing everyday tasks.

 Lower back pain is said to be the top cause of all job-related disabilities, according to a report from the National Institute of Neurological Disorders and Stroke.